Amica Renters Insurance Review

 • Replacement cost

-Our ratings system for Amica consisted of the following scoring mechanisms:
+Our ratings for Amica used the following scoring breakdown:

-• Affordability (55% of score): Using our base profile as a guide, we compared Amica's costs relative to the national average and competition.
+• Affordability (55%): Using our base profile, we compared Amica's costs with the national average and those of competing insurers.

-• Customer experience (35% of score): We considered forum ratings from Amica customers, industry studies from J.D.
-Power and AM Best Financial Strength scores for Amica.
+• Customer experience (35%): We reviewed customer forum ratings, J.D.
+Power industry studies and AM Best Financial Strength scores for Amica.

 Renters Insurance Review for Amica: Related Articles